 Did you ever play Nintendo?
 I mean the original thing, the Nintendo Entertainment System that made its way to North America in 1985.
 It was the first kind of video game I ever had experience with, and I still play it today.
 It’s really rare that I pull out the actual hardware my family got back in the 80s to use, though that happens from time to time.
 So I use an emulator.

-The first game we had, which came with the system, was the combination cartridge with Super Mario Brothers and Duck Hunt in one.
-We picked up others along the way, but Super Mario Brothers was first for me and always felt like the default game, the Platonic ideal of games.
+The first game we had, which came with the system, was the combination cartridge with Super Mario Bros. and Duck Hunt in one.
+We picked up others along the way, but Super Mario Bros. was first for me and always felt like the default game, the Platonic ideal of games.
 I played it enough to etch every one of its nooks and secrets indelibly into my memory, and I can play it with muscle memory today.
 After the early 90s, I stopped forming any sort of attachment to video games and mostly stopped bothering, but before that, I played Mario with dedication, enough that it feels like every part of the game is carved in stone.
-Super Mario Brothers is the same everywhere and will never change—or so it seemed when I was younger.
+Super Mario Bros. is the same everywhere and will never change—or so it seemed when I was younger.

 I also heard rumors of glitches, ways to make the game do unintended things, which came built into every copy.
 The most famous one that I know of is the Minus World.
 There are warp zones throughout the game which allow you to skip from an earlier world to a later one by going down a pipe.
 The Minus World glitch required you to get near the first warp zone and then do some weird maneuver that lands you in a glitched version of that warp zone, such that two of the pipes can take you to a world labeled